FagnerMartinsBrack/overview/Introduction.md

 My main interest and background is Software Engineering.

-However, I'm passionate and given my [multipotentiality](https://en.wikipedia.org/wiki/Multipotentiality#:~:text=A%20multipotentialite%20is%20a%20person,calling%E2%80%9D%20the%20way%20specialists%20do.)
+However, given my passion and [multipotentiality](https://en.wikipedia.org/wiki/Multipotentiality#:~:text=A%20multipotentialite%20is%20a%20person,calling%E2%80%9D%20the%20way%20specialists%20do.)
 I also have extensive experience on a diversity set of roles within software development.
-For that reason, I also have some knowledge and experience in Psychology, User Experience (UX), Customer Support, Public Relations, Product Management / Customer Behaviour Analysis, Finance / Cloud Billing Management, and Marketing.
+That includes knowledge and experience in Psychology, User Experience (UX), Customer Support, Public Relations, Product Management / Customer Behaviour Analysis, Finance / Cloud Billing Management, and Marketing.

 I **DO NOT** have significant knowledge or experience, but I'm keen to acquire it, in Machine Learning and Strategic Decision-Making.
 I **DO NOT** have interest in Framework-Specific API Syntax, Computer Science Puzzles, and Sales.